Spike and slab Bayesian sparse principal component analysis: Introduction

-Before introducing our method, let's review two recent works on Bayesian sparse PCA---\citet{gao15} and \citet{xie18}.
-Both adopted the spiked covariance model, which is convenient to work with because it can be viewed as a linear regression model---but its coefficient is the loadings matrix and the design matrix is random that follows the standard multivariate normal distribution.
-The major challenge is to put a prior on the coefficients because of the orthogonality constraint (i.e., columns of the loadings matrix need to be mutually orthogonal), and this constraint needs be imposed through the prior. \citet{gao15} constructed a prior through projecting the nonzero coordinates to the subspace that is spanned by a collection of mutually orthogonal unit vectors.
-However, their posterior is intractable and difficult to compute as long as the rank is larger than one. \citet{xie18} used a different approach which first reparametrizes the likelihood by multiplying the loadings matrix with an orthogonal matrix to get rid of the orthogonal constraint.
-Then, they choose a prior which is similar to it used in the linear regression setting.
-However, since they changed the model to the sparse factor model, the analysis they conducted is in fact a sparse factor analysis, not sparse PCA.
+Several SPCA algorithms have been proposed, and interested readers can refer to \citet{zou18} for a comprehensive literature review on these algorithms.
+However, it's worth noting that the algorithms discussed in that review do not include Bayesian-based methods.
+Recently, two Bayesian SPCA approaches, introduced by \citet{gao15} and \citet{xie18}, have emerged and demonstrated impressive advantages.
+Both approaches adopt the spiked covariance model, which conveniently represents a linear regression model where the loadings matrix serves as the coefficient and the design matrix follows a standard multivariate normal distribution as the random component.
+A significant challenge in Bayesian SPCA lies in placing a prior on the coefficients while enforcing the orthogonality constraint, which requires the columns of the loadings matrix to be mutually orthogonal.
+This constraint needs to be incorporated through the prior distribution. \citet{gao15} tackled this challenge by constructing a prior that projects the nonzero coordinates onto a subspace spanned by a collection of mutually orthogonal unit vectors.
+However, their posterior becomes intractable and challenging to compute when the rank is greater than one. \citet{xie18} adopted a different approach by reparametrizing the likelihood, multiplying the loadings matrix with an orthogonal matrix to remove the orthogonal constraint.
+Their prior involves only Laplacian spike and slab densities while our density (see Equation \eqref{prior-beta} in Section \ref{sec:prior}) is considerably more general.
+Additionally, this prior can introduce dependence while theirs demand prior independence.

-Although both sparse factor analysis and sparse PCA are widely used for dimensional reduction in practice, the primary focus of the two analyses is different.
-Sparse PCA is used for prediction and data reduction.
-It reduces the original data to linear combinations of a few important variables that are responsible for the larger variability of the data.
-On the other hand, the factor analysis is used for describing variabilities among correlated observable variables in terms of a few unobserved latent variables (also known as factors).
-Also, principal components obtained in sparse PCA must be mutually orthogonal, but factor loadings do not have this restriction.
-Last, there is a rich literature on Bayesian sparse factor analysis \citep[e.g.,][]{bhattacharya11, pati14, rockova16}, but only a few on Bayesian sparse PCA given that sparse PCA has been extensively studied in the frequentist literature.